How to Use Wi-Fi Sync for iPhone, iPad, & iPod touch with iOS

 At any point you can cancel this by tapping the “Cancel Sync” button.

-If you want to initiate a manual sync, you can continue do so by selecting that button within iTunes.
+If you want to initiate a manual sync from Mac or Windows, you can continue do so by selecting that button within iTunes.

 If you want to really take advantage of wi-fi syncing and the PC-free experience, don’t forget to sign up for iCloud too.
 You can follow our guide on setting up iCloud here, it’s very easy and free for the first 5GB of cloud storage with Apple.